-This is part 2 of the two-part post on frailty.
-In the first part, we discussed the definition of frailty, how it affects us as we age and the very important symptom of muscle mass loss.
+In a previous article, we discussed the definition of frailty, how it affects us as we age and the very important symptom of muscle mass loss.

-In this part, we’ll talk more about muscle mass, what to look for, and how to reverse its loss.
+Here, we’ll talk about muscle mass, what to look for, and how to reverse its loss.
 We will also discuss how doctors measure frailty.

 The primary treatment for loss of muscle mass is exercise, mostly resistance training or strength training.
 That’s why I joined a gym and bought weights to use at home.
 If I fail to make it to the gym, I try to lift weights at home in the evening.

 I also try to increase muscle strength and endurance by other means, such as carrying bags of groceries instead of using a cart.
-I unloaded them myself instead of asking for help.
-I tried to pick up my own bags of fertilizer, straw bales, etc. when gardening.
+I unload them myself instead of asking for help.
+I try to pick up my own bags of fertilizer, straw bales, etc. when gardening.

 The other night, I moved my own furniture like I used to do.
 I compete with my husband to handle my own luggage, though he’s always worried I’ll hurt my back.
 I try to take the stairs, and ride my bike twice a week on the hills of Tallahassee.

 I had to do all this and do at least four exercises just for my hips and thighs.
 Finally, my legs responded.
-Dr. Emhoff is now pleased, and I don’t have to go see him every three months anymore.
+The Doc is now pleased, and I don’t have to go see him every three months anymore.

 Our 50s trigger lots of problems.
-When we get to our 50s, the risk of heart disease increases, along with problems such as cholesterol, high blood pressure and diabetes.
+When we get to this milestone, the risk of heart disease increases, along with problems such as cholesterol, high blood pressure and diabetes.
 If you are a smoker, this is when it really catches up with you, holding your body back from repairing itself as it did in the past.